 Look for solid evidence that demonstrates how you can sell face-to-face and over the phone.
 Charismatic presentation and public speaking skills give a major boost to your CV.
 Don’t forget social media – can you demonstrate an engaging and effective presence across the platforms relevant to your target market?

-Show how you get results with real world examples and specific measurable outcomes.
+Explain your potential employer what you have achieved in your career so far with real world examples and specific measurable outcomes.
+Employers are generally interested in your results and achievements as they demonstrate how you are able to use your skills to their benefit.
 A strong sales CV will have punchy bullet points that lead with key benefits such as:

 - Grew client database by 150% in 12 months and smashed annual sales target by 30%